Wiredcraft/lorem/docs/src/about/docs.md

 template: doc.jade
 ---

+Docs is committed to [`/docs`](https://github.com/Wiredcraft/lorem/tree/master/docs) and hosted with Github pages.
+It is a single page website.
+The `/docs` folder is self-contained and can be copied to wherever to build a new site (doesn't need to be a sub-folder).
+Just make sure you have the build result committed and deploy with the right command (see below).

 ### Development

 We require 0 Ruby gems.
 We use bower but vendor is pre-built so you don't need to run `bower install`.